fitodic/centerline/README.rst

 The BORDER\_DENSITY parameter is optional.
 If not specified, the default value is 0.5.

-The `create_centerlines` scripts is file format agnostic, meaning you should be able to work with all OGR's vector file formats.
+The `create_centerlines` script is file format agnostic, meaning you should be able to work with all OGR's vector file formats.
 Example:

 .. code:: bash